Group distance magic and antimagic graphs: A necessary condition, and sufficient conditions for Cayley graphs

 (b) Suppose $\exp(A)$ divides $r$.
 Then for distinct $x, y \in A$, $o(f(x) - f(y))$ is a divisor of $r$ and as such $r (f(x) - f(y)) = 0$.
 Thus the computation above yields $w(x) = w(y)$.
 Therefore, $f$ is an $A$-distance magic labelling of $G$ with magic constant $\sum_{s \in S} f(s)$. \end{proof}

 In part (b) of Theorem \ref{obs:cay}, the magic constant $\sum_{s \in S} f(s)$ relies on the automorphism $f$ of $A$.
 This shows that a graph may have several magic labellings with respect to the same group but with distinct magic constants.
+Since $\exp(\Z_{p}^d) = p$, Theorem \ref{obs:cay} implies the following corollary.